Royal North Shore Hospital

 Once at home, patients are encouraged to take plenty of walks and to generally take it easy.
 Your body will let you know what it is capable of and there is no need to push it during this recovery period.

-You will probably feel ready to go back to work after 4-6 weeks and a complete recovery is achieved by 3 months.
+Patients generally go back to work after 4-6 weeks and complete recovery is achieved by 3 months.

-Coronary bypass surgery is one of the most common and studied operations in the history of medicine.
-In its current form it has been performed since the 1970s with excellent results.
+Mitral valve replacement has been performed since the 1960s with excellent results.
 We have continued to improve the safety of surgery but there are still risks.
-For patients who are otherwise well the risks of surgery include: death (1%), stroke (1%), significant wound infection (1%), kidney injury (2%) and blood transfusion (25%).
+For patients who are otherwise well the risks of surgery include: death (1%), stroke (1%), significant wound infection (1%), kidney injury (2%), requirement for a permanent pacemaker (3%) and blood transfusion (25%).
 The risk can be higher if patients have other co-morbidities including advanced age, previous heart disease or stroke, lung disease or having undergone cardiac surgery previously.

-Dr Bassin will explain these risks to each patient in person and how they pertain to their specific condition.
+Dr Bassin will explain these risks to you in person as they pertain to your condition.